Gerald English: United Kingdom

+Australia
-In 1973, he was artist-in-residence for universities in Western Australia and New South Wales.

-In 1977, he became Founding Director of the Opera Studio of the Victorian College of the Arts in Melbourne.
-He also supervised postgraduate vocal studies in baroque music and movement.
+In 1973, English was artist-in-residence for universities in Western Australia and New South Wales.
+Between 1977 and 1989 he became Founding Director of the Opera Studio of the Victorian College of the Arts in Melbourne.
+There he supervised postgraduate vocal studies in baroque music and movement.

-Gerald sang Leoš Janáček's song cycle The Diary of One Who Disappeared as part of the 1992 Melbourne International Festival, and in the same year premiered Andrew Ford's Harbour with the Australian Chamber Orchestra.
+English sang Leoš Janáček's song cycle The Diary of One Who Disappeared as part of the 1992 Melbourne International Festival, and in the same year premiered Andrew Ford's Harbour with the Australian Chamber Orchestra.
 Other highlights include the role of the story teller in Peter Tahourdin's Heloise and Abelard for the West Australian Opera, Maurice Ravel's Chansons madécasses with the Australia Ensemble, performances of Peggy Glanville-Hicks' Letters from Morocco with the Hunter Orchestra and the Tasmanian Symphony Orchestra, and the soloist in scenes and interludes from György Ligeti's Le Grand Macabre with the Melbourne Symphony Orchestra.
 On 13 May 1989 English was awarded an Honorary Doctorate in Music from the University of Sydney.
-Professor JM Ward, A.O, Principal and Vice-Chancellor of the University presented the degree as follows:
+Professor JM Ward, A.O, Principal and Vice-Chancellor of the University presented the degree.

-In 1993 he was awarded one of the prestigious Australian Creative Artists' Fellowships.
+In 1993 he was awarded one of the prestigious Australian Creative Artists' Fellowships, and he held the position between 1994 and 1999.
 In 1995, he persuaded 13 Australian composers to each write a piece, to be showcased at the Gerald English Birthday Concert in honour of his 70th birthday.
 The composers who contributed included; Tony Bremner, Roger Smalley, Richard David Hames, Gordon Kerry, Nigel Butterley, Wilfrid Mellers, Stephen Cronin, Andrew Ford, Michael Finnissy, George Tibbits, Peter Sculthorpe, Ross Edwards and Martin Wesley-Smith.

 Premiere performances include Benjamin Britten's Nocturne with Sir John Barbirolli conducting the Hallé Orchestra, Henze's We Come to the River directed by the composer at Covent Garden, Dallapicolla's Ulisse conducted by the composer in Rome, and Luciano Berio's Opera for the Florence Festival.
 He has also premiered 12 pieces by the Australian composer and broadcaster Andrew Ford.
-The one-man music-theatre piece Night and Dreams: the death of Sigmund Freud was commissioned by the 2000 Adelaide Festival.
+The one-man music-theatre piece Night and Dreams: the death of Sigmund Freud was commissioned by the 2000 Adelaide Festival, when he was 74 years old.
+English's last vocal performances before retirement were in 2004.

+Recordings

-Gerald English made many recordings, including the complete works of Monteverdi.
-He recorded cantatas by Telemann, Handel and Bach with the group Il Pastor Fido.
-Other composers he recorded include Andrew Ford, Peggy Glanville-Hicks, Vaughan Williams (The Pilgrim's Progress), Henry Purcell (Te Deum), John Dowland and Robert Schumann.
+English made many recordings, including the complete works of Monteverdi.
+He recorded cantatas by Telemann, Handel and Bach, with the group Il Pastor Fido.
+Other composers he recorded include Andrew Ford, Peggy Glanville-Hicks, Vaughan Williams (The Pilgrim's Progress), Henry Purcell (Te Deum), John Dowland, and Robert Schumann.